harrisoncramer/nvim/README.md

 # About

-I use <a href="https://neovim.io/">Neovim</a> as my primary editor.
-This repository contains my configurations, including key mappings, plugins, and other settings and tools that make me more productive.
+This repository contains my configurations, including key mappings, plugins, and other settings for Neovim.
+I'm primarily working day-to-day with Javascript, Typescript, React, Vue, Clojure, and Lua.

-Some of the highlights:
+# Features

 - Native LSP w/ <a href="https://github.com/nvim-treesitter/nvim-treesitter">treesitter</a>
 - LSPs via <a href="https://github.com/williamboman/nvim-lsp-installer">lsp-installer</a> and configured w/ <a href="https://github.com/neovim/nvim-lspconfig">lspconfig</a>
 - <a href="https://github.com/numToStr/FTerm.nvim">fterm</a> for terminal integration